RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a list of strings.
 It shall be a list of header files included via ``#include "..."``.

-name
-    The attribute value shall be a :ref:`SpecTypeTestName`.

 prologue
     The attribute value shall be an optional string.
 If the value is present, then it shall be the test case prologue code.
 The prologue code is placed